kubernetes/website/docs/user-guide/deployments.md

 `.spec.selector` is an optional field that specifies [label selectors](/docs/user-guide/labels/#label-selectors) for Pods targeted by this deployment.

-If specified, the `.spec.template.metadata.labels` must be equal to the `.spec.selector`, or it will be rejected by the API.
-If `.spec.selector` is unspecified, it will be defaulted to `.spec.template.metadata.labels`.
+If specified, `.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.
+If `.spec.selector` is unspecified, `.spec.selector.matchLabels` will be defaulted to `.spec.template.metadata.labels`.

 Deployment kills some of these Pods, if their